Secret Wars (toy line): Series 2

 Poor sales of Series 1 cut back the North American release of this series to just five figures rather than eight.
 The remaining three were only released overseas.
 The back of the packaging card had the same character illustration, biography and 4-panel comic like the Series 1 figures but instead had pictures of Captain America, Doctor Doom, and Doctor Octopus from Series 1 and all five figures from Series 2.
-Except for black suit Spider-Man, none of the characters were featured in the mini-series.
+Except for black suit Spider-Man, none of the characters was featured in the 1984 original mini-series, but appeared in the 40th anniversary mini-series Marvel Super Heroes Secret Wars: Battleworld.